-Jacinda Ardern hints that party's complaints processes not up to scratch

-Prime Minister Jacinda Ardern has hinted that the current complaints about the Labour Party have merit and the party needs to change the way it handles serious complaints.

-Speaking at her post-Cabinet press conference today, she said that a neutral independent body should be brought in to investigate complaints to the Labour Party in some cases.
+Complainants into Labour Party bullying and intimidation granted appeal

+Labour Party president Nigel Haworth announced the new policy this evening, a tacit acknowledgement that the party failed to adequately look after those people who alleged bullying and intimidation by a Labour staffer.

+It followed Prime Minister Jacinda Ardern's comments this afternoon that there should be an independent expert to look into serious complaints against the party.

-Seven formal complaints have been laid with the party about improper behaviour, including sexually inappropriate behaviour, and up to 12 people made general complaints about a Labour staffer who works in the parliamentary precinct.
+Seven formal complaints were laid with the party and up to 12 people made general complaints about a Labour staffer who works in the parliamentary precinct.

 The Labour Party looked into the complaints in March but took no disciplinary action, but the party decided to review its processes after further complaints were laid.

-Two of the complainants approached National Party deputy leader Paula Bennett, who said they felt fearful, intimidated, and not taken seriously.
+Three of the complainants approached National Party deputy leader Paula Bennett, who said they felt fearful, intimidated, and not taken seriously.

 "They've have been told to keep quiet about what's going on, that it should be kept as an internal process, advised not to go to the police.
 They feel they are losing all options and actually losing hope," Bennett said last week.

-Labour's ruling New Zealand council discussed the allegations this weekend, and Ardern said the council would let the complainants know of its decisions before making public comments.

-But she suggested that the allegations were serious enough to deserve the attention of an independent investigating body.
+"Ensuring their wellbeing [is] looked after is at the forefront of our approach."

+Speaking at her post-Cabinet press conference today, Ardern said that a neutral independent body should be brought in to investigate complaints to the Labour Party in some cases.

-"There will be occasion where, given the nature of our organisation, it won't be possible, nor desirable for some complaints to be dealt with entirely in house, and having neutral parties able to help the party navigate complaints will be appropriate.
+"There will be occasion where, given the nature of our organisation, it won't be possible, nor desirable for some complaints to be dealt with entirely in house, and having neutral parties able to help the party navigate complaints will be appropriate."

-"The party should look to build that in to part of its complaints processes in future."

 She said there would need to be a threshold before complaints would be investigated by the independent body, which would need to have the confidence of the party and the complainants.